iblai/ibl-slack-chatgpt-langchain/README.md

 To use this slack bot you need to create an app into https://api.slack.com.

 First, you need to login into api.slack.com

+All secrets below have been rotated and are just for demonstration.

 ### Create Slack App